pradeepmvn/xds-controller/README.md

 - https://rancher.com/using-kubernetes-api-go-kubecon-2017-session-recap
 - https://github.com/tcfw/go-grpc-k8s-resolver

-## Todo
-- LRS
-- unit test cases
-- add server resolver, that registers themselves when they come and go to xds manager
-- ability to define multiple nodes

 ## FAQ
 1. Can I use load balancing with a clusterIp or a loadbaalncer ip for my service?
 - No. Cluster IP uses k8 internal proxy to loadbalance request across multiple pods.
 Enabling cluster ip will have once